 Inclusion of variables for different phases depends on the number of phases being collected, as specified in XML as 1 or 3.

 Variables should be appended or prepended with the sample name to differentiate between devices

+All data are made available in the UDP handoff to acserver.
+The XML specifies a reduced set of variables to be processed.

 Application Utilities